sebastianhaeni/devopsdays-zurich-2023/day1.md

   - Delegate the most interesting work.
 3. Coaching
   - Don't solve their problems, ask questions.
-  - We'll do an exercise on this in a bit.
 4. Share
   - Knowledge
   - Energy